 All students will follow AQA GCSE English Language and English Literature, beginning in Year 9, with the final examinations mostly taken in the June of Year 11.

-Students will achieve two GCSE's in English.
-English Language is an essential qualification for all university courses and most college courses.
-It is also seen as an essential qualification by employers.
+Students will be awarded two GCSEs in English (English Language and Literature).
+English Language is an essential qualification for all university courses and most college courses, and it is viewed as an essential qualification by most employers.

 This course is compulsory for all students to undertake at KS4.
-It builds upon skills that are integral to many other subjects they will study across the curriculum and is an important stepping stone for success in most higher education courses in various subjects.
+It builds upon skills that are integral to many other subjects and is an important requirement for most higher education courses.

 All pupils will study for both English Language and English Literature GCSEs.
 Both courses are assessed by terminal examinations.
 There is no coursework.